Sinead O'Connor (Hollyoaks): 2010–2015

 Sinead moves on to Bart McQueen (Jonny Clarke) and he convinces her to contact her mother.
 She meets Morag Fairhurst (Lisa Coleman) who reveals that she walked out on her family because of stress.
 She reveals that Sinead had leukaemia and Finn was a planned child to serve as a saviour sibling.
 Sinead accepts Morag's offer to move to New York but changes her mind when she realises Morag does not want to see Finn.
 Sinead finally seals the deal with Bart and Diane disapproves as she believes that he will distract her from her education.
 Sinead travels to Abersoch with her friends and is jealous of Bart's ex-girlfriend Maddie Morrison (Scarlett Bowman).
 Sinead almost drowns in the sea after getting drunk.
-Upon hearing of Sinead's near-death experience, she attempts to end Sinead's involvement with Bart.
+Upon hearing of Sinead's near-death experience, Diane attempts to end Sinead's involvement with Bart.
 Tired of Diane's interference, the pair prepare to leave Hollyoaks.
 Their new life starts by seeking somewhere to live and jobs at fairgrounds and caravan parks but ultimately they sleep on the streets.
 In need of cash, Bart contacts Jason Costello (Victoria Atkin), his transgender ex, angering Sinead because of Bart's relationship with Jason before he identified himself as transgender.
 Sinead's jealousy grows, leaving them to face an armed farmer, who owns the house they were stealing from.
 Sinead saves Bart and Jason despite learning that they kissed but later attacks Jason and mocks his transgender status.